leiwanglsu/geog4057/Homeworks/Assignment 5 Create a script tool and toolbox with python.md

 - For the Input Features, select any feature class you have
 - For the Output Features, select a geodatabase and put the name of "random_Select" for the feature class
 - In number of Features, put 100 (or any number that makes sense)
+- Screen capture the tool interface and arguments you filled in the boxes.
+(10 pnts)
 - Click Run.
-- Screen capture the map with the random_Select layer in it that was created by the script tool
+- Screen capture the map with the random_Select layer in it that was created by the script tool (10 pnts)

 ### Add messages to the tool